 What is holding my sales function back?

-A great question we often get asked on our Professional Negotiation Skills program.
+It’s great question we often get asked on our Professional Negotiation Skills program.

 Every sale involves two very distinct tasks: converting a prospect into a willing buyer and turning that buying interest into a profitable deal.
 In short: selling and negotiating.